-Tucked away in nooks and crannies, alleyways and hidden entrances, these eateries serve up a little mystery with their mains.
+Tucked away in nooks and crannies, these hidden restaurants in Singapore serve up a little mystery with their mains.

-If you’re hanging out on Amoy Street and you find yourself craving a divine burger, head over to the back alley of Gemmill Lane where you’ll stumble upon a neon-lit burger sign.
+If you’re hanging out on Amoy Street and you find yourself craving a divine burger, head to the back alley of Gemmill Lane where you’ll stumble upon a neon-lit burger sign.
 Go through the door and velvet curtains and follow the aroma of grilled meats and deep-fried chips.
-It’s all about simplicity here: Choose how you want your burger done, add your toppings (iceberg lettuce, tomato or onion) and pick your sauce (betcha the NYC branch doesn’t offer Sriracha).
+It’s all about simplicity here.
+Choose how you want your burger done, add your toppings (iceberg lettuce, tomato or onion) and pick your sauce.

 Burger Bar New York, #03-01, 115 Amoy Street, Singapore 069935

-Get away from the hustle and bustle of the city and head to Riders Cafe (which is, in our opinion, the best thing you can get if you’re thinking of a short ‘country’-style escape).
-Tucked away in the lush greenery of Bukit Timah Saddle Club (yes, there are adorable horsies all around), this peaceful spot is idyllic for any meal of the day.
+Get away from the busyness of the city and head to Riders Cafe.
+In our opinion, it’s the best thing you can get if you’re thinking of a short country-style escape.
+Tucked away in the lush greenery of Bukit Timah Saddle Club (yes, there are adorable horses all around), this peaceful spot is idyllic for any meal of the day.

 Riders Cafe, 51 Fairways Drive, Singapore 286965

 In the mood for yakitori skewers in a speakeasy (especially after watching Blade Runner)?
-Bincho has got you covered.
-Concealed behind a 70-year-old mee pok stall – which opens in the day – is this grungy open-concept yakitori restaurant-bar run by chef Asai Masashi, who whips up some stellar grilled chicken sticks.
-If you’re here after the hawker has closed, enter the establishment via its easy-to-miss entrance (look out for its gold lettered sign) at the open-air carpark.
+Bincho has you covered.
+Hidden behind a 70-year-old mee pok stall – which opens in the day – this grungy open-concept yakitori restaurant in Singapore is run by chef Asai Masashi, who whips up stellar grilled chicken sticks.
+If you’re here after the hawker has closed for the day, enter the establishment via its easy-to-miss entrance (look out for its gold-lettered sign) at the open-air carpark.

 Bincho, #01-19, 78 Moh Guan Terrace, Singapore 162078

-Squirrel your way through the side alley of Amoy Street and you will stumble upon an eatery serving Japanese food.
-Be treated to sushi, sashimi, gyozas and rice bowls here, and if you happen to be playing hooky, happy hour starts from 4pm!
+Squirrel your way through the side alley of Amoy Street and you’ll stumble upon an eatery serving Japanese food.
+Nosh on sushi, sashimi, gyozas and rice bowls, and if you happen to be playing hooky from work, happy hour starts from 4pm!

 Flying Squirrel, #01-02, 92 Amoy Street, Singapore 069911

-Located in an ordinary-looking kopitiam, this Chinese resto hides behind a beer fridge.
-It’s sort of like a modern version of Narnia, except the interiors and dim lighting give off total secret society vibes.
-The food here is somewhat peculiar, with dishes such as the Dragon Claw of braised crocodile foot with Chinese herbs served in a bowl with a ring of fire (so extra!).
+Located at an ordinary-looking kopitiam, this Chinese resto hides behind a beer fridge.
+It’s like a modern version of Narnia, except the interiors and dim lighting give off total secret society vibes.
+The food is somewhat peculiar, with dishes such as the Dragon Claw of braised crocodile foot with Chinese herbs served in a bowl with a ring of fire (so extra!).
 If you want something familiar, the wagyu truffle hor fun will hit the spot.
-Either way, it’s definitely worth a visit, even if it’s just to say you’ve been here.
+Either way, it’s worth a visit, even if it’s just to say you’ve been here.